Young Kiwi Navar Herbert died of brain tumour just days after marrying sweetheart

 In the days before his death, he married Falwasser in an intimate backyard wedding.

-A GoFundMe page established to raise money to fly Navar's body back to New Zealand has shared an emotional video of the pair's wedding.
+A GoFundMe page established to raise money to fly Navar's body back to New Zealand has shared the video of the pair's wedding.

 The video shows Navar being assisted by his family to get ready for the event as he sits visibly ill in an armchair.